rodolfo-terriquez/telegram-bot/architecture.md

 ## Special Features

-### 1. Ambiguous Reminder Handling
+### 1. Day-Only vs Timed Reminder Detection
-The bot can handle messages like "Doctor on Tuesday" vs "Doctor Tuesday at 3pm":
+The bot distinguishes between day-only and timed reminders:
+- "Doctor on Tuesday" → Day-only reminder (isDayOnly: true)
+  - Appears in Tuesday's morning review only
+  - No notification sent
+  - Displayed as "@tuesday"
-- Day + time → scheduled reminder with specific time
+- "Doctor Tuesday at 3pm" → Timed reminder (isDayOnly: false)
-- Day only → inbox item with day tag (@tuesday)
+  - Notification sent at 3pm
+  - Also appears in Tuesday's morning review
+  - Displayed as "@tuesday 3:00 PM"
-- No time info → inbox item without tag
+- "Buy groceries" → Inbox item (no date)
+  - Appears in every morning review until checked off

 ### 2. Debug Command
 Send `/debug` to get a markdown file with: